 Often, depression makes you feel like your emotional and physical reactivity has been drawn off, draining you of the capability to look after oneself and become a better person.

-Seeking help and being open to see a psychologist can help you become the best person you intend to be in a relationship both to yourself and others.
+Seeking help and being open to seeing a psychologist can help you become the best person you intend to be in a relationship, both to yourself and others.

 A psychologist can help you comprehend your part in a situation and what you can do differently to improve the situation.

 Mental illness can have a significant impact on our sleep patterns and appetite.

 Sleep disorders coexist with depression, anxiety, eating disorders, and personality disorders.

 A person overwhelmed by stress may tend to overeat while others find they can hardly eat.

 So, if you notice you’ve been eating or sleeping either too much or too little than usual, it might be time to assess the situation and seek medical attention.